minamijoyo/tfupdate/README.md

 Usage: tfupdate lock [options] <PATH>

 Arguments
-  PATH               A path of directory to update
+  PATH               A relative path of directory to update

 Options:
       --platform     Specify a platform to update dependency lock files.